zmitchell/tinkering.xyz/content/optimization-story.md

 The execution time varies from moment to moment depending on what else is running on my laptop, what's in cache, etc so the exact times should be taken with a grain of salt.
 Our starting point is 3.48ms per call to `make_stick_spectrum`.

 ### Avoiding superfluous lookups
 The first thing that jumped out at me is that we're repeatedly looking up the two pigments `pigs[j]` and `pigs[k]` in the inner loop.
 Looking these pigments up once at the beginning of the loop e.g. `pig_j = pigs[j]` takes us from 3.48ms to 2.78ms for a 20% speedup.
-The CD calculation now looks like this:
+The CD calculation now looks like this for a single "stick":
 ```python
 for j in range(n_pigs):
     for k in range(n_pigs):